-Svenningsen et al. (1988) measured fetal head compression during spontaneous labour.
+Svenningsen, et al., (1988) measured fetal head compression during spontaneous labour.
 They recorded large differences in maximum compression pressure during maternal bearing down.
 There was no relationship between maximum pressure and presence of retinal haemorrhage and concluded that the fetus could withstand marked head compression for short periods with no ill effect.

 The normal fetus may be subject to abnormal stresses during labour in several circumstances.
 It may be stressed because labour is prolonged.
-Excessive uterine contraction, either naturally occurring or because of the use of oxytoxic drugs (Schwarcz et al. 1974), may adversely affect the fetus.
+Excessive uterine contraction, either naturally occurring or because of the use of oxytoxic drugs (Schwarcz, et al. (1974)), may adversely affect the fetus.
 Increased pressure to the fetal head may occur because the abnormal shape or resistance of the birth canal impedes fetal passage.
-This problem may be aggravated by maternal bearing down efforts, which can impair uterine circulation by interference with both arterial perfusion and venous drainage, by compression of the aorta and vena cava respectively by the gravid uterus (Bassell et al. 1980).
+This problem may be aggravated by maternal bearing down efforts, which can impair uterine circulation by interference with both arterial perfusion and venous drainage, by compression of the aorta and vena cava respectively by the gravid uterus (Bassell, et al. (1980)).
+105

 The actual mechanism of injury is well documented and accepted by the scientific community.
-It has been described by Joseph Volpe, M.D., in one of the most widely recognized and utilized textbooks in pediatric neurology:
+Dr. Joseph Volpe, in one of the most widely recognized and utilized textbooks in pediatric neurology, described it like this:

 Determination of intracranial pressure is of particular importance in neonatal neurologic disorders, since marked alterations of this pressure have major implications for diagnosis and management.
-Intracranial pressure alterations per se may lead to deleterious consequences via two basic mechanisms, disturbances of CBF [Cerebral Blood Flow] and shifts of neural structures within the cranium.
+Intracranial pressure alterations per se may lead to deleterious consequences via two basic mechanisms, disturbances of CBF [cerebral blood flow) and shifts of neural structures within the cranium.
 With the former consequence, cerebral perfusion pressure is related to the mean arterial pressure minus the intracranial pressure.
-Therefore when intracranial pressure perfusion increases. cerebral pressure decreases: intracranial pressure increases markedly, cerebral perfusion pressure declines below the low limit of autoregulation and CBF [cerebral blood flow] may be impaired severely.
+Therefore when intracranial pressure increases, cerebral perfusion pressure decreases; if intracranial pressure increases markedly. perfusion pressure declines below the low limit of autoregulation and CBF [cerebral blood flow] may be impaired severely.
 Indeed, recent evidence suggests that because normal arterial blood pressure in the newborn, especially the premature newborn, is relatively low, cerebral perfusion pressure already may be dangerously close to the downslope of the autoregulation curve.
-(Volpe)
+106

-Otherwise stated, if there are too many contractions, there will not be enough time for the baby to catch upon the oxygen necessary for the brain to survive.
+To state this another way, if there are too many contractions, there will not be enough time for the baby to catch up on the oxygen necessary for its brain to survive.
 This simple fact has likewise been studied and measured.
 Peebles and others found that: